-27 Questions to Help You Identify and Validate Your Business Problem for Entrepreneurs
+27 Questions to Validate Your Business Problem for Entrepreneurs

-After guiding thousands of aspiring entrepreneurs around the world to design and launch their first startup, I learned that the #1 problem they run into is deeply understanding the customer’s problem and ultimate goal.
+After guiding thousands of aspiring entrepreneurs around the world to design and launch their first startup, I learned that the #1 problem they run into is deeply understanding the customer and their ultimate goal.

 It’s exciting and even intoxicating to get obsessed over our ideas for solutions.
 Maybe it’s a super cool app or an awesome device that the world has never seen.
 Whatever it is, ultimately, someone has to buy it.
 Our “ideal customer” is the person we believe will appreciate our solution the most.
 More importantly, our ideal customer is the person we most want to help.
 We understand them and we will stop at nothing to solve their problems and help them achieve their goals.
 In fact, this is the basis for a potentially long-term business that will stand the test of time.
 This means, that even as times, technology, preferences, and behaviors change, you will pivot and persevere in helping your ideal customer.